 - E-1 Entity Annual Report Form

 All grantees will need to complete an E-1 Entity Annual Report Form.
 If you are a direct grantee of the IAC, your information has been provided to the State Board of Accounts (SBOA) and you should be contacted by them for more information.
 If you do not receive a contact from SBOA, you can use the number below to assist you in completing the form with the data they need.
 Completed forms should be submitted directly to the SBOA.
 Forms will note the receipt of all grant funds within the associated calendar year.
 Due to many grant programs running the Fiscal Year (July 1 - June 30), some grantees will complete 2 forms.
 This scenario occurs when the first payment is made in a separate calendar year than the final payment.
-This form is required for anyone receiving State funds including direct and indirect grantees of the IAC.
-Any questions regarding the E-1 form should be directed to 317-232-2525.
+This form is required for anyone receiving state funds including direct grantees of the IAC.
+Any questions regarding the E-1 form should be directed to 317-234-8812.
 The IAC does not manage this process and cannot contact SBOA on behalf of the grantee.

 Visit the following links for additional information: